 The Webster County Clerk’s Office is responsible for all voter registration activities in the county.
-There are more than 21,730 registered voters in Webster County.
+There are nearly 25,000 registered voters in Webster County.
 The County Clerk is the Election Authority for Webster County and its political subdivisions, and is also responsible for conducting all public elections.
 Regular elections are held the first Tuesday after the first Monday in April, August, & November.
 Special elections may also be called in February and June by certain public entities.
 Two notices displaying sample ballots and polling locations are published in the local newspaper two weeks prior to each election.
 Sample ballots will also be available on our website as well.

 Please be advised that any time a voter moves from county to county or state to state, the voter will need to re-register to vote in their new county/state of residence.
 If a voter is already registered and moves to a new residence located within the same county, that voter will need to update their registration, preferably before Election Day.
 Registered voters that have a name change will also need to update that information with the County Clerk’s Office.